 Enter the IP address of the host machine receiving the results and enter the port number as above.

 In addition, you can specify a template by using certain reserved words customize the data fields.
-The available reserved words are:
+Examples of the available reserved words are:

 \$instanceid\$: ID configured (00001, 00002,) will pad with zeros up to 5 chars.